Emin Gün Sirer: Early cryptocurrency research – KARMA (2003)

-Sirer and Ittay Eyal wrote and published the paper "Majority is not Enough, Bitcoin Mining is Vulnerable" which describes the selfish mining attack, an attack on Bitcoin which is profitable even for an attacker with only 33% of total hash power, which is less than the 50% required by the original security analysis in Satoshi Nakamoto's Bitcoin whitepaper.
-Sirer, Eyal, and other co-authors developed Bitcoin-NG, a bitcoin scaling solution, and Bitcoin Covenants, a security solution.
+Sirer and Ittay Eyal wrote and published the paper "Majority is not Enough, Bitcoin Mining is Vulnerable," which describes the selfish mining attack.
+This attack on Bitcoin can be profitable for an attacker controlling as little as 33% of the total hash power, which is less than the 50% required by the original security analysis in Satoshi Nakamoto's Bitcoin whitepaper.
+Sirer, Eyal, and other co-authors developed Bitcoin-NG, a Bitcoin scaling solution, and Bitcoin Covenants, a security solution.